roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Fortunately, support for the Hive SLR2 2-channel controller (Hot Water, Central heating) has been added recently to Koenkk's excellent Zigbee2MQTT project (https://github.com/Koenkk/zigbee2mqtt).
 This should allow me achieve my aim of controlling my system 'locally'.

-This is a repository of my node-RED flow and notes regarding my Hive Active controller testing and findings over the last couple of months.
+This is a repository of my node-RED flow, Domoticz dzVents code snippets (using mosquitto pub/sub) and notes regarding my Hive Active controller testing and findings over the last couple of months.

 Some of it may be just plain wrong.
 However my test SLR2/SLT2, which has been shadowing my live Hive Active equipment connected to my Domoticz system, has been working fine for a few days using the MQTT publish messages found in the node-RED flow.
 (See message format below).

 UPDATE 01/02/2021 - My Hive hardware has been working consistently on my Zigbee network without issues for more than a month now.